-Saturated fats are fats that are solid at room temperature because all the carbon molecules are connected by double bonds.
-Butter, for example, is high in saturated fats, whereas an oil like olive oil contains unsaturated fats, which is why it is liquid at room temperature.
-Diets high in saturated fat have long been associated with increasing “bad” LDL cholesterol and increasing the risk of heart disease, cardiovascular disease, and certain inflammatory conditions.
+Diets high in saturated fat have long been associated with raising “bad” LDL cholesterol levels and increasing the risk of heart disease, cardiovascular disease, and certain inflammatory conditions.
 However, there is also newer evidence potentially debunking this thinking, as some studies show that certain saturated fats, such as those found in coconut, can actually lower cholesterol levels and reduce the risk of cardiovascular disease.

 Most nutritionists and dietitians suggest limiting your intake of processed saturated fats—such as those in hot dogs, doughnuts, or mayonnaise—to no more than 10% of your daily caloric intake or a daily value of 20 grams.
 Instead, focus on foods high in monounsaturated fats and polyunsaturated fats, such as anti-inflammatory omega-3 fatty acids.
 Not sure what kind of fat is in your favorite foods?
 Keep reading for a list of foods high in saturated fats, and see if you can replace some of them with healthier options.